Our Lady of the Rocks – Bay of Kotor Montenegro

 Bay of Kotor Home to Our Lady of the Rocks

-The story goes that two sailors in 1452, one with an injured leg, hit a shallow rock in the bay on their way from a dangerous sea voyage.
-When they looked down at this spot they found an icon of the Virgin Mary and a child on this rock.
+The story goes that two sailors, one with an injured leg, hit a shallow rock in the bay in 1452 on their way from a dangerous sea voyage.
+When they looked down at this spot, they found an icon of the Virgin Mary and a child on the rock.

 Where did we stay in Kotor?
 Check out the amazing Apartment Marko right here!